-Rhode Island National Guard COVID-19 Effort
+Rhode Island National Guard Covid-19 Effort

-MG Chris Callahan gives a command message to Soldiers and Airmen of the Rhode Island National Guard about the emerging threat and response to the COVID-19 epidemic and thanking them for their efforts.
-Soldiers and Airmen of the Rhode Island National Guard have been activated by Rhode Island Governor Gina Raimondo to support this historic fight against a deadly contagion.
+Rhode Island National Guard is training to administer Covid-19 tests to the public.
+These tests will be administered to people in the state of Rhode Island who have been refered by their primary care providers to recieve a Covid-19 test.
+On Monday March 30th Soldiers from the RI National Guard began setting up a testing station at Community College of Rhode Island, Warwick.
+Soldiers and Airmen of the Rhode Island National Guard have been mobilized by Rhode Island Governor Gina Raimondo to support this historic fight against a deadly contagion.
 (Air National Guard video by Staff Sgt.
 John Vannucci)

 |Date Taken: